Skip to content

 6. Decision Rules: Workflow, Single-Agent, or Multi-Agent

-Start with the least dynamic shape that can safely solve the problem:
+Start with the least dynamic shape that can safely solve the problem.

-In text-only form, the same rule is: known path — workflow; constrained next-step choice — single-agent loop; independent subtasks with different owners — only then multi-agent.
+Text-only formula: known path — workflow; constrained next-step choice — single-agent loop; independent subtasks with different owners — only then multi-agent.

 There is one more practical rule: